A Torelli Theorem for Higher-Dimensional Function Fields: The local theory

-\section{The Local Theory}
+\section{The local theory}

-The \emph{local theory} in ``almost-abelian'' anabelian geometry has been extensively developed by {\sc Bogomolov} \cite{MR1260938}, {\sc Bogomolov-Tschinkel} \cite{MR1977585}, {\sc Pop} \cite{MR2735055}, and {\sc Topaz} \cite{TopazCrelle}, \cite{MR3552293}.
-Despite the fact that such local theories are by now more-or-less completely understood, the precise formulation which is needed in the above paper hasn't appeared in the literature, since previous results have mostly focused on the ``classical'' anabelian point of view of ``recovering'' decomposition and inertia groups in Galois groups (of function fields, in this case).
-The goal of this appendix is therefore to give an essentially self-contained account of the \emph{local theory}, which is required in the main body of the present paper.
-The arguments we give in this appendix are, in many respects, merely a distillation of the ideas developed in the references mentioned above.
+The \emph{local theory} in ``almost-abelian'' anabelian geometry has been extensively developed by Bogomolov~\cite{MR1260938}, Bogomolov-Tschinkel~\cite{MR1977585}, Pop~\cite{MR2735055}, and the author~\cites{TopazCrelle,MR3552293}.
+Despite this, the precise statement which is needed in the above paper hasn't appeared in the literature, since previous results have mostly focused on the ``classical'' anabelian point of view of decomposition and inertia groups in Galois groups (of function fields, in this case).
+In this appendix we give an essentially self-contained account of the \emph{local theory}, which is required in the main body of the present paper.
+The arguments we give here are merely a distillation of the ideas developed in the references mentioned above.

-Using the notation introduced in the body of the paper, the main result in the local theory reads as follows.
+We use the notation introduced in the body of the paper.
+The main result in the local theory reads as follows.

-\begin{theorem} Let $K|k$ and $L|l$ be two function fields over algebraically closed fields, and let $\Lambda$ be a subring of $\Q$.
+\begin{theorem} Let $K|k$ and $L|l$ be two function fields over algebraically closed fields, and let $\Lambda$ be a subring of $\Qbb$.
 Assume that $\trdeg(K|k) \geq 2$.
 Let

 be an isomorphism of $\Lambda$-modules which is compatible with $\acl$, and let $v$ be a divisorial valuation of $K|k$.
-Then there exists a unique divisorial valuation $v^\phi$ of $L|l$ such that one has $\phi (\Uscr_v) = \Uscr_{v^\phi}$ and $\phi (\Uscr_v^1) = \Uscr_{v^\phi}^1$. \end{theorem}
+Then there exists a unique divisorial valuation $w$ of $L|l$ such that one has $\phi (\Uscr_v) = \Uscr_{w}$ and $\phi (\Uscr_v^1) = \Uscr_{w}^1$. \end{theorem}